nfischer/ama/README.md

 ## Ask a question

-Feel free to create a [new Github issue]I'm also an open sourceI'm also an open source(https://github.com/nfischer/ama/issues/new).
+Feel free to create a [new Github issue](https://github.com/nfischer/ama/issues/new).

 ## Who am I?